pygame/pygame/docs/reST/ref/pygame.rst

    | :sl:`get the version number of SDL`
    | :sg:`get_sdl_version() -> major, minor, patch`

-   Returns the three version numbers of the ``SDL`` library.
+   Returns the three version numbers of the SDL library.
 This version is built at compile time.
-It can be used to detect which features may not be available through pygame.
+It can be used to detect which features may or may not be available through pygame.

    .. versionadded:: 1.7.0